Laralabs/bareos-reporter/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Bareos Reporter and the Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).